Please also see my All-Time World Cup Team Index

 Black English players

-England, Scotland and Northern Ireland qualified for Spain 1982.
+In 1982, three of United Kingdom's teams, England, Scotland and Northern Ireland, qualified for Spain 1982.
 Once in Spain, both England and Northern Ireland had a fantastic tournament.
-England beat France 3-1, a team that turned into one of the best in the tournament.
-Northern Ireland beat host Spain and advanced to the second round.
+In the first group, England beat France 3-1, a team that turned into one of the best teams in the tournament.
+They went home with an undefeated record after drawing both West Germany and Spain in the second round.
+Northern Ireland was the surprise team of the tournament.
+They beat the host Spain and advanced to the second round.
 Meanwhile, Scotland narrowly went out of group stage by goal difference.
+Their group included the mighty Brazil and Soviet Union.

 |Scotland vs Brazil, WC Finals 1982|

 In my opinion, United Kingdom still has a better chance in 1970, but their 1982 team would still be a very good team.
-Alan Hansen, Graeme Souness, Kenny Dalglish Kevin Keegan and Peter Shilton were at their peak.
+Alan Hansen, Graeme Souness, Kenny Dalglish, Pat Jennings, Kevin Keegan and Peter Shilton were at their peak.
+Ian Rush was a young star in 1982.
+They were among the greatest ever players to emerge from the United Kingdom.

 |Northern Ireland 1982|